Oh My Stars (Hollow)!

 And the Washington Art Association building.

 I’d been to various parts of Washington several times over the years and always found it quite beautiful.
-The Steeprock Land Trust properties provide some of the best hiking in the state.
+The Steep Rock Association’s properties provide some of the best hiking in the state.
 The drives down route 47 through town is stunning; in the fall?
 Impossibly stunning.

 But I’d never really poked around Washington Depot before.
-It fulfills every overwrought platitude bestowed upon small New England towns every uttered.
+It fulfills every overwrought platitude bestowed upon small New England towns ever uttered.

 Cute.
 Quaint.
 Quintessential.
 Darling.
 Magical.
 Adorable.
 OMG.
 Expensive.
 Pristine.
 Quiet.
 Please don’t tell the New Yorkers about us.
 On and on.